-The layout and built-in services of the new metal-free clean laboratory have been specially designed to allow for a large number of concurrent users and the sharing of space by methods that would otherwise require separate rooms, due to the high-risk of contamination.
+The layout and built-in services of the new Metal-Free Clean Laboratory have been specially designed to allow for a large number of concurrent users and the sharing of space by methods that would otherwise require separate rooms, due to the high-risk of contamination.
 To this end the clean laboratory is equiped with two custom-built high-capacity fume cupboards suitable for the fuming of multi-litre volumes of hydrofluoric acid and perchloric acid, and two custom-built evaporation stations, each with six independent evaporation chambers.
 The laboratory is also equipped with two ductless fume cupboards and four ductless vertical laminar flow cabinets.
 Purified water is supplied by a Milli-Q Advantage system combined with a Q-POD Element unit.
 ELIX water is available on tap, fed by the Milli-Q Integral system located in 41.343b via a reticulated network.

 The laboratory is also a clean room and is equipped with a glove-box and NEC cathode press for pressing Be and Al oxides into AMS cathodes and a Carbolite-Gero ashing furnace with a chamber constructed from fused quartz material for calcining hydroxide gels obtained in 41.343c.
 The room is also equipped with a four-digit analytical balance, a stereo microscope for inspecting cathodes, and a computer.